THE SUMMER FUNDING PROGRAM APPLICATION PERIOD FOR SUMMER 2021 IS NOW CLOSED. WE ARE NO LONGER ACCEPTING APPLICATIONS.

 The Columbia Engineering Internship Fund:

 - Supports undergraduate students who have secured unpaid or low-paid summer internships.
 (Low-paid is defined as compensated at less than the equivalent of New York State minimum wage — less than $15/hr)

 - Provides stipends ranging from $500 to $5,000 based on the nature of the internship

 - Focuses on support for international engineering internships and research opportunities, though U.S.-based experiences will also be considered.

 All qualified students who apply to the Columbia Engineering Internship Fund and receive Columbia grant-based financial aid with a summer work expectation (Student Contribution) are encouraged to also apply for a Work Exemption Program (WEP) grant.
 Students do not need to submit a separate application to the Work Exemption Program.
-Simply check the Work Exemption Program box on your funding program application form to be considered.
+Simply check the Work Exemption Program box at the start of your funding program application form to be considered.
 The WEP grant will replace a student’s summer work expectation (Student Contribution).

 Institutional funding through this program is made available with the sole intention of supporting students’ living expenses (such as housing, food, and travel expenses).
 This support enables students to participate in unpaid or low-paid opportunities.
 Funding is not provided in lieu of compensation for work and supervisors are required to acknowledge in the Employer Veriﬁcation Form that participating organizations are compliant with the US Department of Labor’s Fair Labor Standards Act (FLSA) and other applicable state and local legislation.